JuliaanPy/JuliaanPy-German-Angry-Bug/README.md

 1. **Download Mod Files**: Get the mod files from the provided link.

-2. **Launch the Game**: Start Lethal Company and get ready to face hoarding bugs with a British twist!
+2. **Launch the Game**: Start Lethal Company and get ready to face hoarding bugs with a German twist!

 ## Compatibility